athenamw/tutTutLooksLikeRain/README.md

 [CSS](https://github.com/athenamw/tutTutLooksLikeRain/blob/main/assets/script.js)

-This is a screenshot for the Home page
+This is a screenshot for the page:
 ![Screenshot](./assets/weatherScreenshot.png)

 ## Credits